ignatiusmb/mauss.dev/workspace/content/routes/posts/digital-garden/+article.md

 ---
 date: 2025-10-15
+theme: reflection
 title: Digital Garden
-theme: reflection
-description: on tending a garden as a way of cultivating knowledge and ideas over time, a digital space that grows into a kind of second brain.
+description: "on tending a garden as a way of cultivating knowledge and ideas over time, a digital space that grows into a kind of second brain."
 tags: [writing]
 ---